uclaradio/uclaradio-blog/README.md

   - You're probably on lame wifi.
 Switch to a good one like `eduroam`.
 - "Another mongod instance is already running on the /data/db directory, terminating"
   - You can only have (and need) 1 mongod instance running locally.
 Closing all your browsers won't close the instance.
-  - Find the pid of the instance:
+  - Find the pid of the instance.
     `ps -ax | grep mongod`
-  - Kill the pid of the mongod instance, which is listed in the first column `kill <pid>`
+  - Kill the pid of the mongod instance, which is listed in the first column.
+    `kill <pid>`

 ### Helpful Resources